Which rational double points occur on del Pezzo surfaces?: Classification of non-taut RDP del Pezzo surfaces of degree

 \subsection{Automorphisms of $\bbP(1,1,2,3)$ preserving simplified Weierstra{\ss} equations}

-In order to find simple equations for degree $1$ RDP del Pezzo surfaces with non-taut rational double points, let us have a look at which automorphisms of $\bbP(1,1,2,3)$ send an equation of the form (\hyperref[W0]{W0}), (\hyperref[W3]{W3}), (\hyperref[W2]{W2}) or (\hyperref[W2']{W2'}) to an equation of the same form.
+In order to find simple equations for degree $1$ RDP del Pezzo surfaces with non-taut rational double points, let us have a look at which automorphisms of $\bbP(1,1,2,3)$ send an equation of the form (\hyperref[W0]{W0}), (\hyperref[W3]{W3}), (\hyperref[W2]{W2}) or (\hyperref[W2']{W2$'$}) to an equation of the same form.

-First, observe that substitutions in $t$ and $s$ only, that is, those inducing the trivial automorphism on $\bbP^1$, always preserve these typs of equations.
-Thus, let us focus on those automorphisms of $\bbP(1,1,2,3)$ fixing $t$ and $s$.
+First, observe that substitutions in $t$ and $s$ only, always preserve these types of equations.
+Thus, let us focus on those automorphisms of $\bbP(1,1,2,3)$ fixing $t$ and $s$, that is, those inducing the trivial automorphism on $\bbP^1$.

-\subsubsection{\underline{Automorphisms of $\bbP(1,1,2,3)$ over $\bbP^1$ if $p \neq 2,3$}}
+\subsubsection{Automorphisms of $\bbP(1,1,2,3)$ over $\bbP^1$ if $p \neq 2,3$}

 A general substitution fixing $t$ and $s$ and sending a Weierstra{\ss} equation of the form (\hyperref[W0]{W0}) to one of the same form is given by

 This sends (\hyperref[W0]{W0}) to $y^2 = x^3 + \frac{1}{\lambda^4}a_4x + \frac{1}{\lambda^6}a_6$.